Daily readings

 Monday, March 23, 2026

 Saint Turibius of Mogrovejo, Bishop.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Turibius of Mogrovejo, Bishop